project-fifo/docs/chunter/configuration.rst

     The interval the ZFS snapshots are checked.
 This should not be too fast since it will increase load.
 The default is every 15 minutes.
 This also does not change too often so increasing it does not make too much sense.

 `zonemon_interval`
     The intervals the zones are checked for their state.
 This means running `zoneadm list -ip` on the node.
-This is only required if a change is missed due to some hickup but it ensures that the state of zones is always up to date.
+This is only required if a change is missed due to some hiccup but it ensures that the state of zones is always up to date.

     Generally the more often this happen the lower are the chances a state is misrepresented but the higher is the load on the system.
 This operation is fairly inexpensive.